 - Purchasing parts or products to build up an inventory

 Minimum Requirements For a Business Loan

-If you are interested in taking out a loan for your business, you must make sure you meet the minimum requirements.
-The vast majority of lenders will require you to fulfill certain criteria before they agree to give you a business loan.
+If you want to take out a loan for your business, you must ensure you meet the minimum requirements.
+Most lenders will require you to fulfill certain criteria before they agree to give you a business loan.
 Some of the most important aspects lenders are going to consider when taking a look at your application include:

 1. Credit Scores

 If you want to take out a business loan, you must have a solid credit score.
 First, they are going to take a look at your personal credit score.
-Then, they might take a look at your business credit score as well, if you have one.
+Then, they might also look at your business credit score, if you have one.

 Generally, credit scores range from 300 to 850.
 The higher your credit score is, the better the applicant you will be.
 There are plenty of ways you can improve your credit score.
 You should pay all of your bills on time, try to keep long lines of credit to lengthen your history and make sure you dispute any inaccuracies on your credit report as soon as possible.